 If you had several entertainment acts throughout your event, a question like, “Did you like the entertainment?” may be difficult to answer.
 Your attendees may have loved one act but loathed another.
 Ask about specific entertainers (or food dishes or presenters), and you’ll have a better idea what to do for your next event.

-Make sure your guests know that their event survey answers are 100% anonymous.
-In order to gain the most insight, they’ll need to feel free to compliment and criticise freely.
+Be sure your guests know their event survey answers are 100% anonymous.
+In order to gain the most insight, they’ll need to feel free to compliment and criticize freely.

-Planning a block party, garage sale, BBQ or Christmas event for your neighbourhood?
-Use our quick, 4-question template to gauge the interests, availability and preferences of your fellow residents.
+Planning a block party, garage sale, BBQ, or holiday event for your neighborhood?
+Use our quick, 6-question template to gauge the interests, availability, and preferences of your fellow residents.

-After the barricades have come down, the rubbish has been picked up and everyone is safely back in their homes, make sure you follow up with this 19-question neighbourhood feedback questionnaire to see how successful your event was and to get some ideas for the next party.
+After the barricades come down, the trash is picked up, and everyone’s safely back in their homes, be sure to follow up with this 21-question neighborhood feedback questionnaire to see how successful your event was and to get ideas for the next party.

-Marathons, bike rides, walk-a-thons and other athletic events are good candidates for our endurance event feedback template.
-Find out what was great, what needs work and what your participants would like to see next time with this 15-question survey.
+Marathons, bike rides, walk-a-thons, and other athletic events are good candidates for our endurance event feedback template.
+Find out what was great, what needs work, and what your participants would like to see next time with this 16-question survey.

 After a party featuring entertainment, find out from your guests what they thought.
-This 15-question survey will give you feedback on the entertainment, venue and the pre-event information.
+This 16-question survey will give you feedback on the entertainment, venue, and the pre-event information.

-This is a versatile, 10-question event survey template that you can leave as-is or customise to glean more in-depth feedback about your event.
-Find out about the value for money, cleanliness, staff helpfulness and more.
+This is a versatile, 14-question event survey template you can leave as-is, or customize to get more in-depth feedback about your event.
+Find out about the value for the money, cleanliness, staff helpfulness, and more.

-Geared toward a corporate or company event (but easily customisable), this 15-question feedback template asks questions about the objectives, organisation and speakers.
+Geared toward a corporate or company event (but easily customizable), this 14-question feedback template asks questions about the objectives, organization, and presenters.

 After your business event or convention, send out a survey to see how successful it was.
-This 6-question feedback survey covers topics such as vendors, presenters, staff and the venue.
+This 18-question feedback survey covers topics like vendors, presenters, staff, and the venue.

 This basic, 10-question template is a good starting point for a conference or other event you’re planning.
-Learn about what your audience wants to see, which questions they’d like addressed, how the registration process went and more.
+Learn about what your audience wants to see, what questions they’d like addressed, how the registration process was, and more.

-This super-simple, 4-question RSVP template is a great way to determine who will be attending your party, whether they’ll be bringing others and whether they have any special requests.
+This super-simple, 4-question RSVP template is a great way to determine who will be attending your party, if they’ll be bringing others, and if they have any special requests.

 Here are some ideas to ensure that respondents will answer your surveys.